-During the three months ended June 30, 2008, we invested \$6.8 million, net of closing fees, in a mortgage loan secured by six assisted living properties with 108 units located in Texas.
-This loan has an initial interest rate of 9.5%, increasing 0.15% annually, with a 20-year amortization and matures in June 2018.
-Subsequent to June 30, 2008, we amended and extended our Unsecured Revolving Credit Agreement at an initial commitment amount of \$80.0 million.
+During the three months ended September 30, 2008, we invested \$1.6 million, at an average yield of 10.3%, under agreements to expand and renovate eight properties operated by four operators.
+We also amended and extended our Unsecured Revolving Credit Agreement at an initial commitment amount of \$80.0 million.
 The Credit Agreement provides for the opportunity to increase the credit amount up to a total of \$120.0 million.
 The prior agreement did not have an expansion provision.
 The Credit Agreement provides a revolving line of credit with no scheduled maturities other than the maturity date of July 17, 2011.
-The interest rates under the Credit Agreement remain the same as under our prior credit agreement, Prime Rate plus 0.50% or LIBOR plus 1.50%.
+The pricing under the amended Unsecured Revolving Credit Agreement remains the same as under our prior credit agreement, either Prime Rate plus 0.50% or LIBOR plus 1.50% depending on our borrowing election.
+At the time of borrowing, we may elect the 1, 2, 3 or 6 month LIBOR rate.